Marine application Tips & Instructions

 Removing Oxidation

-Apply a thin coat of Restructure Marine Polish, by hand in circular motions until the high-gloss shine appears.
+Apply a thin amount of polish, by hand or with a polisher until the high-gloss shine appears.
 Do not let the polish dry to a haze.
-Ideally, you should only apply Restructure Marine Polish on a cool, dry surface, preferably in the shade.
+Ideally, you should only apply polish on a cool, dry surface, preferably in the shade.

 Most waxes and polishes state “use liberally” right on the label.
 You or your detailer have probably used lots of products that you wipe on, let dry and then work hard to buff off.
 In fact, this process literally creates yet another step, cleaning up the white residue left everywhere, including in the water, on the dock and on your canvas.
-The Restructure Marine Polish doesn’t leave that white residue or dust everywhere, making clean up much faster and easier.
+Our polish doesn’t leave that white residue or dust everywhere, making clean up much faster and easier.

 Re-Application Instructions

 Wash the boat and dry it well or let it dry on its own.
-Re-apply another thin coat of Restructure Marine Polish by hand just as you did the first year.
+Re-apply another thin coat of polish by hand or with a polisher.

-In addition to removing light oxidation, use the finishing compound to:
+In addition to removing light oxidation, use it to:

-In addition to protecting gel coat and painted surfaces, use the polish to:
+In addition to protecting gel coat and painted surfaces, use the pure polish to:

-Apply a thin coat of Restructure Marine Polish, by hand in circular motions until the high-gloss shine appears.
+Apply a thin amount of polish, by hand or with a polisher until the high-gloss shine appears.
 Do not let the polish dry to a haze.
-Ideally, you should only apply Restructure Marine Polish on a cool, dry surface, preferably in the shade.
+Ideally, you should only apply polish on a cool, dry surface, preferably in the shade.

 Most waxes and polishes state “use liberally” right on the label.
 You or your detailer have probably used lots of products that you wipe on, let dry and then work hard to buff off.
 In fact, this process literally creates yet another step, cleaning up the white residue left everywhere, including in the water, on the dock and on your canvas.
-The Restructure Marine Polish doesn’t leave that white residue or dust everywhere, making clean up much faster and easier.
+Our polish doesn’t leave that white residue or dust everywhere, making clean up much faster and easier.

 - It's easy to rub in and wipe off.